 The residency application process in ophthalmology is considered highly competitive, with an average successful applicant USMLE Step 1 score falling in the 240 to 250 range.
 The average applicant applies to 70 to 80 programs.
 However, highly qualified applicants do not appear to statistically benefit from applying to more than 45 programs.
 The average number of interviews for matched individuals was 12, and 4 for unmatched individuals.
 Remember that your success in obtaining a position depends on your credentials, not the number of interviews.
 On the other hand, any applicant, regardless of academic record, should avoid applying to only a very few number of programs.

 What do program directors look for in an applicant?

 Each program evaluates applicants according to slightly different criteria.
 All residency programs are concerned with past academic performance (including grades in preclinical and clinical courses in medical school), a well-founded interest in ophthalmology and promising personal characteristics and work habits (as reflected in letters of recommendation).
 Some programs may place importance on additional factors, such as research experience or career goals.
 It is easiest to answer this question by considering the perspective of the program director.
 He or she will have to work with you for multiple years--interacting academically, professionally and personally.
 If you were the director, how would you evaluate resident candidates?

 What about the PGY-1 (internship) year?

 How should I schedule my interviews?

-Most ophthalmology residency programs conduct their interviews from October to December, most interviewing just a fraction of their total applicants.
+Most ophthalmology residency programs conduct their interviews from November to January, most interviewing just a fraction of their total applicants.
 Some programs will interview candidates in large groups, some will interview only a few on a given day.
 Others schedule only a single short interview session or construct a full-day program with multiple interviews.
-Please note that during the COVID pandemic likely all interviews will be virtual.
+Please note that during the 2021-2022 match cycle, all interviews will be virtual.
 This link will give you tips for a successful virtual residency interview.